RickCogley/eSolia-Old-2017-Site/content/en/office-moves.md

 As you can see our experience is wide-ranging, but there is one common thing: our clients have expressed the same satisfaction with our completed jobs.

-If you have a move or questions about moves, we hope you'll use the form below to contact us today!
+If you have a move or questions about office moves, we hope you'll use the form below to contact us today!